Equity Advisory Council Bylaws

 4. The Council will accept a maximum of 8 DCSD parents/guardians (at least one child must be enrolled in a DCSD neighborhood school, charter school, preschool, or Bridge program)

 a.
-If many applicants are interested: 6 from neighborhood schools (2 from each: Parker, Castle Rock, Highlands Ranch) and 2 from charter schools.
+If many applicants are interested, the composition shall be: 6 from neighborhood schools (2 from each: Parker, Castle Rock, Highlands Ranch), 2 from charter schools and/or from alternative education schools.

 5. The Council will accept a maximum of five secondary students.

-1. If many applicants are interested: One student attending a school per region in the DCSD (Highlands Ranch, Parker, Castle Rock), one student in a charter school, and one student in an alternative education school shall be selected.
+a.
+If many applicants are interested, the composition shall be: One student attending a school per region in the DCSD (Highlands Ranch, Parker, Castle Rock), one student in a charter school, and one student in an alternative education school shall be selected.

-1. The officers of the EAC shall be the following: Chairperson, Vice Chairperson, Student Chairperson, Secretary, and Communications.
+1. The officers of the EAC shall be the following: Chairperson or Co-Chairs, Vice Chairperson, Student Chairperson, Secretary, and Communications.

-2. The officers of the EAC shall be elected annually by a majority of the voting members of the EAC.
+2. The officers of the EAC shall be elected annually at the first or second meeting by a majority of the voting members of the EAC.
 The vote shall be recorded for public record in the minutes for the meeting in which voting occurred.
 During the inaugural year, officers will be elected in the first quarter of school upon approval of the bylaws.

 3. Officers of the EAC shall be elected for a term of one (1) year.